Brysonleeward/PDF-In-Browser-Rendering/README.md

 ## **Summary**

-PDF-In-Browser-Rendering capable of a lot of stuff.
+PDF-In-Browser-Rendering capable of converting PDF's to images.
+This project also contains a hidden text layer for editing.

 ## **Team Members**